-Consider freezing your credit reports even before your information is stolen
+Freeze your credit reports before info is stolen

 Pittsburgh — So far this year, more than 100 data breaches have resulted in an estimated 153 million financial records being stolen — hitting big names such as Experian, T-Mobile, Anthem and U.S. government personnel records — with most of the victims being offered free credit monitoring services as a check against ID theft.